ezoehunt/manifest_testing/README.md

 ### Validate Participant's App Manifest

 1. Zip up the index.html, manifest.webapp, and the /img directory.
-Call the zip file whatever you want.
 Note: avoid validation warnings by zipping via command line.
 From inside /manifest_testing, type<br/>"zip -r -X foo.zip index.html manifest.webapp images"

-2. Upload and [validate the manifest][1] as a packaged app.
+2. Upload and [validate the manifest][1] foo.zip as a packaged app.

 2. Click to see the full Validation Report.